 “Good, Mr. Clover.
 I’m doing good.”
 He’d always answer.
 “How was it today, Mr. Clover?
 Y’know I gotta know.
 Did you see her today?
 What happened?”

 The old man did as he had always done for the last couple of months that this had been going on.
 He’d look around carefully, lean against the ice cream truck, bite into his treat, and give all of the details to the youth listening intently with eyes wide open filled with awe.

 The old man’s whispers were rude and vulgar, topped off with lustful tales of his sexual prowess and superior smarts.
-He made it known that the married woman, seventeen years his younger, was kept happy by his performance and charisma.
+He made it known that the married woman, seventeen years his junior, was kept happy by his performance and charisma.

 Tevvy’s pale white face dared to blush at the things he was told.
 He couldn’t pull away from Mr. Clover’s tales nor help but to idolize his confidence and charisma.
 Tevvy really liked him.